Meditation and Sleeping

 - Practise while sitting up to avoid accidentally falling asleep and losing the moment.

-- If you find you become distracted, gently pull your mind back to the mediation.
-This is not ‘failure’ but learning about your mind and emotions.
+- If you find there are distractions, gently pull your mind back to the mediation.
+This is not ‘failure’ but a process of how to learn about your mind and emotions.

-- A gentle repeated noise or hum may help you to concentrate on your meditation.
+- A gentle repetitive noise or hum may help concentration on your meditation.

-Mindful meditation reportedly assists people in feeling a better sense of mental wellbeing and can be used to clear the mind of worries at night time.
-If you find yourself awake at night, try putting your newly learned ‘relaxation switch’ into action.
+Mindful meditation reportedly assists people to have a better sense of mental well being.
+Consequently this can be of use to clear the mind of worries at night time.
+If you find yourself awake at night, try to pull your new ‘relaxation switch’ into action.